basmaashouur/computational-geometry-library/CGsummary.md

 ### Algorithms
 * **Reflection Point**
 * **Distance To Line**
-  * Find the closet point but using vector instead of the normal equations
+  * Find the closest point but using vector instead of the normal equations
 * **Distance To Line Segment**
   * If the perpendicular line point from the point is on the line segment then find normal closet point
   * If the perp point not in the line segment then the answer would be the first point or the second of the segment